ReqEng-Analysis/Ashlynn_Glitz-Glitter_Boutique/BusinessAnalysis.md

   ## 3.1 Business environment
   The business enviornment is primarily online, more specifically e-commerce.
 However, they often provide occasional in-person sales and participate in vendor events.
 Because of the specified enviornmental factors, there are other competing business who offer the same services.
 A potential influence to the business and system is the idea that there are other businesses that may have better services and systems that would entice customers to buying from a competitor.
 Another aspect of the business to consider is the overall cost of creating the products and the offered price.
 Since most of the company's revenue is from tumblers and their variations, we must take into the consideration the cost of the product itself prior to being customized.
   ## 3.2 Mission, goals, and objectives
   Amplifying life through creativity, the Ashlynn brand’s mission is to always find joy in the creative scheme of life bringing a focus on branding, photography, design and content creation while educating the future of marketing and media to discover their passion.
+Objectives include helping small businesses reach their  marketing goals, and allow people to show off personalities.
   ## 3.3 Business model
   The business mission is achieved by providing custom products that incorporate design and content creation.
 This achievement can be further enhanced by providing a sufficient system to scale the current range of the business and their influence on marketing and media.
   ## 3.4 Information environment